 The countryside is where you will find most of the large temples, monuments and crumbling ruins that you came to Thailand to see, like Wat Prathat Doi Suthep with its magnificent seated Buddha, which is one of the most visited Tourist sites in the country.

-An added bonus of staying in the country is the tranquillity of untouched nature and glorious scenery, along with getting to enjoy the company of uncomplicated rural folk who will welcome you with a natural unaffected hospitality.
+An added bonus of staying in the country is the tranquility of untouched nature and glorious scenery, along with getting to enjoy the company of uncomplicated rural folk who will welcome you with a natural unaffected hospitality.